superdesk/superdesk-core/docs/core/http.rst

 create, declare, register and process the endpoints for us.

-All it requires to be used is to create an instance of the group type, providing the :class:`ResourceModelConfig <superdesk.core.resources.model.ResourceModelConfig>` for the desired resource, then register the group like any other HTTPEndpointGroup.
+All it requires to be used is to create an instance of the group type, providing the :class:`ResourceConfig <superdesk.core.resources.model.ResourceConfig>` for the desired resource, then register the group like any other HTTPEndpointGroup.

 For example::

     from superdesk.core.module import Module
     from superdesk.core.resources import (
-        ResourceModelConfig,
+        ResourceConfig,
         ResourceModel,
     )
     from superdesk.core.http.resource_endpoints import (